wormhole-foundation/relayer-engine/README.md

 # Relayer Engine

-[TOC]

-### See bottom for quick start!
+Checkout the [example project](./example-project/README.md) or scroll to [quickstart](#quick-start)

 ## Objective

-Define the relayer template / scaffold that consists of all of the boilerplate code that defines all of the base functionality of a relayer to transport a message from Chain A to Chain B and the interface to perform additional arbitrary off-chain computation.

-This template / scaffold will serve as the base relayer for

-- specialized relayers that applications can run to serve a specific functionality
-- modular relayers in the form of a permissionless network to service users / applications by submitting arbitrary messages to arbitrary chains
+Make it easy to write the off-chain component of a wormhole cross-chain app (aka [xDapp](https://book.wormhole.com/dapps/4_whatIsanXdapp.html)).

+An xDapp developer can write their app specific logic for filtering what wormhole messages they care about, how to parse custom payloads and what actions to take on chain (or across many chains!) as a **plugin**.

+One or more plugins are then run by the relayer **engine** which takes care of all the plumbing to start receiving VAAs.
+Crucially, as the app matures the engine can be reconfigured to move from a lightweight testing setup to full production grade setup, featuring multiple nodes, backing database, automatic dropped message detection and more.

 ## Background

-Prior to the relayer engine and relayer plugins, there is no modularized template for projects who want to spin up and run relayers to reference.
+Prior to the relayer engine and relayer plugins, there was no modularized template for projects who want to spin up and run relayers to reference.
 This leads to home rolled solutions or ones that are modified from the [spy relayer](https://github.com/wormhole-foundation/wormhole/tree/dev.v2/relayer/spy_relayer).
-This is undesirable as it adds more code-complexity and slows down integration efforts.
+This is undesirable as it adds more code-complexity, slows down integration efforts and results in relayers that lack production grade reliability features.

 ## Goals